alsoc/fmdt/doc/source/user/introduction.rst

 is done by extending the :math:`(t+0,t+1)` matching with :math:`(t+1,t+2)` matching (and so on) to reduce the amount of false positive detection.

+For more information, the detection chain has been detailed in an article of the GRETSI conference :cite:`Ciocan2023` (*in french*).

 Scientific Results
 """"""""""""""""""